 - Body magic cures disease, dissolves poisons, and generally heals and enchants.

 - Mind magic charms and confuses.

 - Light magic includes some of the strongest spells in the land.
 However, Light magic cannot be chosen by beginning characters and must be learned and mastered during the player's travels.

 - Dark magic, as with Light above, comprises some of the most powerful magic in Enroth.
 Spells of darkness can have spectacular results, but generally carry a price.
-As above, Dark magic cannot be chosen by beginning characters, and must be gathered and invoked during your travels.
+As above, Dark magic cannot be chosen by beginning characters, and must be gathered and invoked during the party's travels.

-- Identify gives meaning to items and equipment; you can't use something until you know what it is!
+- Identify gives meaning to items and equipment; an item can't be used until it's been identified.
 This skill will automatically identify an item, depending on the party member's skill level.
 Special items may need an Expert or Master in this skill to properly identify them.

 - Merchant skill helps adjust prices in the party's favor, whether buying or selling.
 Remember: buy low, sell high.

 - Repair skill allows characters to fix broken equipment.
 The higher the skill level, the better the quality of item the character can play handyman on.
 Expert and master rankings allow characters to repair complex items and artifacts.